carlesfernandez/yocto-geniux/README.md

 > run `screen` at this point, so the work won't be lost in case of a session
 > drop.

-- Build Geniux release `warrior`, with manifest date `latest`, for machines `zedboard-zynq7` and `raspberrypi3`:
+- Build Geniux release `dunfell`, with manifest date `latest`, for machines `zedboard-zynq7` and `raspberrypi3`:

   ```